rsl/tabula_rasa/README.md

 An opinionated yet simple table generator for Rails<sup>1</sup>.

-TabulaRasa is designed to leverage ActiveRecord::Relation instances and conventions<sup>2</sup> to make table generation a snap but still readable and editable.
+TabulaRasa is designed to leverage ActiveRecord::Relation instances and conventions to make table generation a snap but still readable and editable.

 ## Installation